-As a former MD of an advertising agency, Suzanne Acteson lived on planes.
-Even when her boys were tiny, Suzanne travelled for work, spending a day every week flying domestically to visit clients, and often had her blinders on.
+As a former managing director of an advertising agency, Suzanne Acteson practically lived on planes.
+Even when her children were tiny, Suzanne traveled for work, spending one day every week flying domestically to visit clients, and often had her blinders on.
 She was knee-deep in it all and knew that something had to change.
-So she spent the next four years finding ways to simplify her and her family’s busy life, so she can focus on what is most important to her.
+So she spent the next four years finding ways to simplify her and her family’s busy life so she could focus on what was most important to her.
 Suzanne shares the invaluable lessons she learned.

-We can all achieve great things in business and with our careers, and it doesn’t have to be at the sacrifice of our spending enough quality time with our kids.
+We can all achieve great things in business and with our careers, and it doesn’t have to be at the expense of spending enough quality time with our kids.
 We need to simplify life.

 Easy ways you can start to simplify life:

-- Learning to say ‘no’—Looking at your weekly schedule is a key place to start simplifying.
-Being super selective about what you commit to can help you feel less stretched and give you more time to spend time with your kids, husband or yourself.
-Learning to say ‘no’ to too many work activities will help you enormously.
+Your weekly schedule is a key place to start simplifying.
+Being super selective about what you commit to can help you feel less stretched and give you more time to spend with your kids, partner, or yourself.
+Learning to stop saying ‘yes’ to too many work activities will help you enormously.
 Gain a little more control of what you take on.

-- Car-pooling—Are there any car-pooling opportunities with other parents whose children also go to soccer, dance or footy in the evening?
-If you can share the pick-ups and drop offs, this can potentially free up one to two hours in a night!
+Are there any car-pooling opportunities with other parents whose children also go to soccer, dance, or football?
+If you can share the pick-ups and drop-offs, this can potentially free up one to two hours in an evening or weekend!

-- Seize opportunities to squeeze in‘me’ time—While the kids do their activity, you can go for a walk, listen to a cup-filling podcast or read a book.
+While the kids do their activity, can you go for a walk, listen to a cup-filling podcast or read a book?
 Don’t just sit in the car and scroll!

-- While waiting, stop—When you’re waiting for something in the kitchen, for something to load on your computer, for the kids at the door in the morning: stop, close your eyes and breath.
+When you’re waiting for the kettle to boil, for your computer to load, for the kids at the door in the morning; stop, close your eyes and breathe.
 This really helps.
-During the day, try this ten times for one to two minutes and you’ll notice you reset each time.
+During the day, try this 10 times for one to two minutes and you’ll notice how you reset each time.
 Instead of scrolling on your phone while you wait (energy zapping!), you’re actually fuelling your brain and body instead.
 It takes practice but it will become a habit before long.

-- Schedule—It’s so important to schedule in time with yourself to do the things you love.
+It’s so important to schedule time with yourself to do the things you love.
 What really makes you feel good?
 What makes you happy and joyful?
-These are the things we need to schedule in and make sure we are doing each week.
-I actually schedule in my walks, baking (yes this relaxes me!) and writing.
-In my diary I schedule in 30 or 60 minutes for these things at least three times a week so that I make sure they happen.
-If it’s a super crazy week, then they come in five or ten minute increments, but they are in the diary otherwise they don’t happen!
+These are the things we need to schedule and make sure we’re doing each week.
+I actually schedule my walks, baking (yes, it relaxes me!), and writing.
+In my diary, I schedule 30 or 60 minutes for these things at least three times a week so I make sure they happen.
+If it’s a super crazy week, then they come in five or 10-minute increments, but they are in the diary otherwise they don’t happen!